Wells Fargo Paying $3 Billion To Settle U.S. Case Over Fraudulent Customer Accounts

 "The conduct at the core of today's settlements — and the past culture that gave rise to it — are reprehensible and wholly inconsistent with the values on which Wells Fargo was built," CEO Charlie Scharf said in a statement.
 "We are committing all necessary resources to ensure that nothing like this happens again."

 None of the $3 billion penalty will go to Wells Fargo customers.
 The bulk of the fine will go to the U.S. Treasury, while $500 million will go to the Securities and Exchange Commission to be distributed to investors.
 Previous fines and settlements have gone to customers who suffered financial harm, including downgrades of their credit ratings.
-The bank has made additional payments to settle complaints over mortgage abuses and selling unnecessary auto insurance.
+The bank has made additional payments to settle complaints over mortgage abuses and the sale of unnecessary auto insurance.

-In addition to the civil penalties, the Justice Department agreed to defer criminal prosecution of Wells Fargo, so long as the bank meets certain conditions for three years.
+In addition to the civil penalties, the Justice Department agreed to defer criminal prosecution of Wells Fargo, as long as the bank meets certain conditions for three years.
 Authorities noted that the bank has already made significant changes to its management and board of directors.

 The settlement does not preclude additional action against individuals who took part in the illegal scheme.